 - upgrades to Rod Laver Arena’s internal concourse, including provision of additional food and beverage facilities.

-The original project budget of $363 million is now $366 million following a $3 million contribution from the Federal Government for the rainwater harvesting and treatment facilities.
+The original project budget of $363 million increased to $366 million following a $3 million contribution from the Federal Government for the rainwater harvesting and treatment facilities.

 The $338 million second stage of the redevelopment includes: